mslhii/FBTextOnly/README.md

 # FBTextOnly
 Adaptation from Twitter SMS only project to Facebook.
 But built from the ground up again, UI and everything.

 Dead project.
-Am Not going to work on this project any longer due to work commitments.
+Am not going to work on this project any longer due to work commitments.

 FB SMS API:
 <br/>